YeaSeb/es-cec-input/README.md

 `sudo addgroup uinput`

-Then add the pi user to the uinput group
+Then add the osmc user to the uinput group

-`sudo adduser pi uinput`
+`sudo adduser osmc uinput`

 # Testing before autostart

-**Note: It was developed and tested on a pi3 with Retropie 4.1 with kodi installed in the ports section of retropie**
+**Note: It was developed and tested on a pi4 with osmc with retrosmc installed**

 To make sure it will work you should run the script as a non root user.